 Once you have been approved as a National League referee, you will be set up with a WTR account.
 On your first log in, please follow the steps in the attached guide.

 Once signed in, update your availability, instructions of how to complete this can be found HERE.

 Please check and update your personal details such as your contact details, instructions of how to complete this can be found HERE.
 Ensure that your address is up to date, so that the full functionality of WTR can be used when we make appointments to games.

 To give better clarity on the appointments you are likely to receive, we created three groups (A - C).
 As a new referee into the NBL/WNBL, you will likely be a Group C referee and will receive appointments as an umpire in WNBL2 and NBL3.
 Your first games are likely to be within WNBL2/NBL3 where we will aim to have one of our referee coaches come to watch your performance or appoint you with an experienced referee to give in-game feedback on your performance, give you guidance and confirm whether you are suitable to continue within the NBL and WNBL.

 The table below shows the different competitions and what group you would need to be to officiate those competitions.
 Please note, you must be a Level 3 Referee to be placed into Group B and above.

 When you are appointed to a game you may be required to travel with your co-official if this is the most cost-effective method.
 Both you and your co-official are required to be present at the venue one hour prior to the scheduled tip-off and are required to arrive in smart attire.
-Watch out for updates with Return to Play as a result of the COVID-19 pandemic which may alter this procedure.

 All licenced officials should have access to the platform already, however if you do not please email us at [email protected] so that we can provide you access.